What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 • Demo requests or trial signups

-The pattern matters more than any single action.
+The behavior pattern matters more than any single action.
 One blog visit means little.
 Three contacts from the same account visiting pricing, case studies, and product pages over two weeks signals active evaluation.

 Search Behavior and Topic Research